Demonstrators crowd into downtown Seattle to protest departure of Jeff Sessions

 The protests was among dozens held around the U.S. over the abrupt departure of U.S. Attorney General Jeff Sessions, and call for the investigation into potential coordination between Russia and President Donald Trump’s 2016 campaign to continue.

-A large crowd has gathered in downtown Seattle on Thursday evening to protest the abrupt departure of U.S. Attorney General Jeff Sessions and call for the investigation into potential coordination between Russia and President Donald Trump’s 2016 campaign to continue.
+A large crowd marched to downtown Seattle on Thursday evening to protest the abrupt departure of U.S. Attorney General Jeff Sessions and call for the investigation into potential coordination between Russia and President Donald Trump’s 2016 campaign to continue.

-The protesters gathered earlier in the evening to hear speeches by Gov. Jay Inslee, U.S. Rep. Pramila Jayapal, D-Seattle, and King County Councilman Dow Constantine before marching from Cal Anderson Park to the Jackson Federal Building.
+The protesters gathered earlier in the evening at Cal Anderson Park to hear speeches by Gov. Jay Inslee, U.S. Rep. Pramila Jayapal, D-Seattle, and King County Councilman Dow Constantine before marching to the Jackson Federal Building.
 Organizers said they expected up to 5,000 people.

+The march was peaceful as Seattle police bicycle officers rode along with the demonstrators.
+The numbers appeared to swell as the march drew closer to downtown Seattle.

 Seattle transportation agencies warned commuters of delays and detours along the route on Pine Street, where buses from the Downtown Seattle Transit Tunnel exit near the corner of Ninth Avenue and Pine.